Knife and Tool Safety

 If you have mobility issues or concerns and have questions about site access, please contact us.

-Because there is no one answer to what "cultural appropriation" means, the Firemaker council members have done their best to navigate this issue in a way that will be, at best, beneficial and, at worst, tolerable to anyone attending a gathering.
+Because cultural appropriation is such a complex issue, Firemaker Council members have done their best to navigate this issue.
 We have made all offerings (workshops, ceremonies, activities, etc.) available on an opt-in basis only.
 We ask every instructor or person leading a group at Firemaker to be clear about their experience and background, whether they are self-taught or from whom they learned what they are sharing, and why they want to share it.
 In this way, we hope that each participant at Firemaker will feel comfortable choosing for themselves what feels appropriate to attend, given their own beliefs and cultural awareness.

 We care about you and want you to get the most from the Firemaker gathering.
 We believe that mindfulness and compassionate self-care are important and ask you to join us with an open mind and from a place of responsibility for all aspects of your health and well-being.